cornell-netlab/capisce/README.md

 The easiest way to get Capisce running is using Docker.

 - First install Docker.
-- Next, unpack the included zip file to some directory $CAPISCE
+- Next, unpack the included zip file (or pull from the git repository) to some directory `<capiscedir>`
-- Then `cd` into `$CAPISCE` and build and run the docker image
+- Then `cd` into `<capiscedir>` and build and run the docker image
 ```
-docker build -it capisce .
+docker build -i capisce .
-docker run -t capisce
+docker run -it capisce
 ```

 Once this succeeds (it may take a while), you should be greeted with a shell prompt similar to the following: